 As we create vibrators for women, we want to deliver the best experience possible and be mindful about the variety of women’s sexuality, and its different stages.
 That’s why we work with sexologists to make educated decisions, but also to bring you useful and reliable content about sex.

-In this short story of erotica for women, Stella takes herself to a spa day.
+Stella takes herself to a spa day.
 Her masseuse turns out to be extra dedicated to bring her to relax